- Do All KitchenAid Bowls Fit All Mixers?

-Why, of course!
+Of course!
+You can never have enough bowls.
 A 3-quart bowl would be perfect for those small-batch cookies or meringues you want to bake.

 Sometimes, our favorite recipe requires us to mix ingredients separately.
 Having two bowls of the same or different sizes makes it easier to whisk different items for a complicated dish with multiple layers.

-A smaller bowl keeps the frosting or whipped cream fresh in the freezer while you use 1-2 regular bowls to mix batters for a tiered cake.
+A smaller bowl keeps the frosting or whipped cream fresh in the freezer while you use 1 or 2 regular bowls to mix batters for a tiered cake.

-Most mixing bowls from KitchenAid are dishwater friendly as these are made with durable and heat-resistant material.
-The same cannot be said about their being microwave safe.
+Most mixing bowls from KitchenAid are dishwasher friendly as these are made with durable and heat-resistant material.
+The same cannot be said about them being microwave safe.

 You can safely place mixing bowls made with glass or ceramic tilt-head bowls in the microwave.
 This proves handy when you want to melt a large quantity of butter or chocolate.
-But glass bowls for the bowl lift models have a metal trim band and are not microwave safe.
+But the glass bowls for the bowl lift models have a metal trim band and are not microwave-safe.

 Stainless steel bowls are another story.
 These metal-based bowls will arc and cause sparks.
 This can cause your batter to burn or your microwave to catch fire.

-Now you’re thinking, whether you can put these in the conventional oven?
+Now you’re thinking about whether you can put these in the conventional oven.

 Ceramic mixer bowls are suitable for baking in the oven and can withstand heat up to 450℉ (220C).
 I would caution against using glass and stainless steel bowls in the oven though.